Study of visible-light emission in pure and methane-doped liquid argon: Measurements with pure liquid argon

 \subsection{Photoelectron yield dependence on the drift field}

-Fig.~\ref{image:fig_S1_vs_field_xray_noTPB} shows the photoelectron yield of primary scintillations in liquid Ar, expressed in the number of photoelectrons (photolelectron number) recorded by PMTs and SiPM matrix, as a function of the drift field.
+Fig.~\ref{image:fig_S1_vs_field_xray_noTPB} shows the photoelectron yield of visible-light emission in liquid Ar, expressed in the number of photoelectrons (photoelectron number) recorded by PMTs and SiPM matrix, as a function of the drift field.
 The photoelectron number was integrated over the time interval of 10~$\mu$s from the beginning of the signal and normalized to that of zero electric field.
-One can see that the photoelectron yield of visible light scintillations is almost independent of the drift field, in contrast to that of excimer (VUV) scintillations, the yield of which substantially decreases with the drift field, the latter being explained by weakening of the electron-ion recombination at higher electric fields \cite{Akimov21}.
+One can see that the photoelectron yield of visible-light emission is almost independent of the drift field, in contrast to that of excimer (VUV) scintillations, the yield of which substantially decreases with the drift field, the latter being explained by weakening of the electron-ion recombination at higher electric fields \cite{Akimov21}.

-This difference obviously indicates on the different mechanisms of visible light and excimer scintillations in liquid Ar, in particular on that visible light scintillations are not related to excited Ar states (the latter are copiously produced in electron-ion recombination).
-On the other hand, the scintillation yield independence of the electric field is naturally explained in the frame of NBrS mechanism, where the photons are emitted due to elastic electron scattering on atoms (see Eq.~\ref{Rea-NBrS-el}).
+This difference obviously indicates on the different mechanisms of visible-light emission and excimer scintillation in liquid Ar, in particular on that visible-light emission is not related to excited Ar states (the latter are copiously produced in electron-ion recombination).
+On the other hand, the light yield independence of the electric field is naturally explained in the frame of NBrS mechanism, where the photons are emitted due to elastic electron scattering on atoms (see Eq.~\ref{Rea-NBrS-el}).

+It should be noted that a similar plot for alpha particles does not make much sense, because of the small statistics the photoelectrons number fluctuations are too large, of about 10\%, i.e of the order of the effect.